joeitu/thesis_report/src/01_context.md

 ## Solid Community Server, an implementation of the Solid specifications

 The Community Solid Server is an open-source Solid Server - i.e. a  Pod and Identity Provider - that implements Solid Specification.
 It can also deliver WebIDs.
 Currently, only two implementations fulfill the Solid-specification: CSS and NSS ( Node Solid Server).
 CSS can be considered a new replacement for the legacy NSS behind `https://solidcommunity.net`, currently the most used solid server.
 CSS is a newborn software under active development: version 1.0 was released in the symbolic month of August 2021, exactly 30 years after the World Wide Web first webpage, and version 3.0 was released the 23 February 2022 [^css-release].
-Inrupt financially support IDLab from Gent University (Belgium) to build the software <!-- TODO already said -->.
+Inrupt financially supports IDLab from Gent University (Belgium) to build the software<!-- TODO already said -->.
 It's copyrighted by Inrupt and IMEC research and development hub under the MIT license.
-Built in a modular fashion, it has been designed for researchers and developers who want to test Solid App and/or design new features and experience with Solid[^css-readme].
-Such modularity is empowered using components.js, a dependency injection framework at the core of CSS.
+Built in a modular fashion, it has been designed for researchers and developers who want to test Solid App and/or design new features and experiment with Solid[^css-readme].
+Such modularity is operated using components.js, a dependency injection framework at the core of CSS.

 <!--     Four core contributors: Joachim Van Herwegen, Ruben Verborgh, Ruben Taelman, and Matthieu Bosquet.
     Copyrighted by Inrupt Inc. and imec and available under the MIT License